NemeStats/NemeStats/README.md

 If you are interested in contributing, check out [the contributors readme](https://github.com/NemeStats/NemeStats/blob/master/Contributors.md)

 Catch us @nemestats or @jakejgordon on Twitter, or via nemestats@gmail.com.

+### Manually Regenerating Sitemaps
+To manually regenerate sitemap.xml files, run the RegenerateSitemapsIntegrationTests.It_Regenerates_All_Of_The_Sitemaps_And_The_Sitemap_Index_Files() integration test with the BusinessLogic.Tests app.config pointed to the production database.
+Files will be placed in the designated location from the app.config sitemapLocationFilePath app setting.
+These files then need to be copied into the Web.UI/sitemaps/ folder to overwrite that is there.
+Make sure you don't check in the production database connection string!